RuijieXu0408/PINS-datasets-based-on-Xsens-IMU/README.md

 Fig.3.
 The samples of dataset

 # Citations
-This dataset is collected for our PINS positioning research, if you use this dataset please cite our paper which will available next year.
+This dataset is collected for our PINS positioning research, if you use this dataset please cite:
+Xu R, Chen S, Bai S, et al. Nonlinearity-aware ZUPT-aided Pedestrian Inertial Navigation based on Cubature Kalman Filter in Urban Canyons[J].
+IEEE Transactions on Instrumentation and Measurement, 2024.